telerik/ajax-docs/general-information/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite.md

 # Add TypeScript Definitions for the Telerik UI for ASP.NET AJAX Suite

 This article explains how to obtain and add the **TypeScript definitions**	available for the **Telerik UI for ASP.NET AJAX** suite.

 ## Locating the TypeScript Definitions

-As of **Q3 2014**, **TypeScript definitions** are available for the Telerik UI for ASP.NET AJAX suite.They are located in the **TypeScriptDefinitions** folder in the installation directory (e.g.,*C:\Program Files (x86)\Telerik\UI for ASP.NET AJAX QX YYYY\TypeScriptDefinitions*).
+As of **Q3 2014**, **TypeScript definitions** are available for the Telerik UI for ASP.NET AJAX suite.
+They are located in the **TypeScriptDefinitions** folder in the installation directory (e.g.,*C:\Program Files (x86)\Telerik\UI for ASP.NET AJAX QX YYYY\TypeScriptDefinitions*).

 The folder contains the **Telerik.Web.UI.d.ts** file which holds the definitions for our objects and the **microsoft.ajax.d.ts** file for the MS AJAX framework objects.
-You can alternatively obtain the latter from theInternet in case Microsoft release an updated version.
+You can alternatively obtain the latter from the Internet in case Microsoft release an updated version.

 ## Adding the TypeScript Definitions Manually